horaciovelvetine/ForceDrawnGraphs/README.md

   - description (String)

 Object Notes:
-- Property can probably just be cached and stored in memory since the size of this set will be reasonably small enought to store w/o slowdowns
+- Property can probably just be cached and stored in memory since the size of this set will be reasonably small enough to store w/o slowdowns
 - Looking up the source records for edges should be a matter of looking for either hyperlinks or statements with the same srcItemId or srcPageId and then getting the corresponding tgtItemId or tgtPageId to get the corresponding vertex id.